Inveracity/guides/content/posts/golang.md

 ### Install Golang (Windows)

-{{< admonition type="alert-triangle" title="ALERT">}}
+{{< admonition type="alert-triangle" title="Be aware">}}

-Do not install with the msi installer.

-It requires Admin Privileges and is annoying when using an IDE without admin privileges, like VSCode.
+I **do not** recommend installing Golang using the MSI installer as it requires administrative privileges and can become problematic when installing dependencies for projects.
+With the approach below Golang will be installed in your user-space.

 {{< /admonition >}}